ronzso29/AIDungeon-Uncensored/README.md

 # AIDungeon2-Uncensored

+# Attention: This uncensored version is now obsolete, as the original author has added a feature that enables the user to disable or enable censorship.
+As of Tuesday, December 10, 2019, I have stopped work on this fork, and it will no longer be kept up-to-date.
+Please visit upstream if you want to play the game.
+I will keep it functional at the very least, but other than that, I'm keeping it up for archival and legacy purposes.

 This is a fork of the original AIDungeon 2, with the ProfanityFilter features removed.
 Vanilla AIDungeon 2 scans and censors the output of the game, looking for expletives, sexual content, racial slurs, and others.

 ## This fork removes the profanity filter entirely.